 Is Discriminability a Requirement for Reactivity?
 Comparing the Effects of Mixed vs. Pure List Presentations on Judgment of Learning Reactivity

 Judgments of learning (JOLs) are used to assess the metamemory processes participants engage in at encoding.
-While JOLs can be elicited for various types of study material (e.g., text passages, Townsend & Heit, 2011; sentences, Luna, Albuquerque, & Martín-Luengo, 2019; etc.), participants commonly study cue-target pairs (e.g., word pairs like cat-dog) and are instructed to estimate their likelihood of correctly recalling the target (e.g., dog) at test if shown the cue (e.g., cat).
-While JOLs are used to gauge metacognitive processes (see Rhodes, 2016 for review), a growing body of research suggests that these judgments are reactive on learning, particularly for cue-target pairs (e.g., Janes, Rivers, & Dunlosky, 2018; Maxwell & Huff, 2022; Soderstrom, Clark, Halamish, & Bjork, 2015).
+While JOLs can be elicited for various types of study material (e.g., text passages, Townsend & Heit, 2011; sentences, Luna et al., 2019; etc.), participants commonly study cue-target pairs (e.g., word pairs like cat-dog) and are instructed to estimate their likelihood of correctly recalling the target (e.g., dog) at test if shown the cue (e.g., cat).
+While JOLs are used to gauge metacognitive processes (see Rhodes, 2016 for review), a growing body of research suggests that these judgments are reactive towards learning, particularly for cue-target pairs (e.g., Janes et al., 2018; Maxwell & Huff, 2022; Soderstrom et al., 2015).
 Reactivity occurs whenever a measure causes participants to attend to information they might otherwise ignore, leading to changes in performance (Ericsson & Simon, 1993).
-Regarding JOLs, reactivity produces memory changes, which manifest as either memory benefits (i.e., positive reactivity) or costs (i.e., negative reactivity).
+Regarding JOLs, reactivity may produce memory changes, which manifest as either benefits (i.e., positive reactivity) or costs (i.e., negative reactivity).
 Testing for these memory changes is simple and merely requires comparing recall for participants who make JOLs at encoding to a no-JOL control group (e.g., silent reading).
-However, this comparison group has commonly been omitted, particularly for studies in which JOLs are made immediately following study, as researchers have often been more interested in factors affecting the accuracy of JOLs (e.g., associative direction; Koriat & Bjork, 2005; Maxwell & Huff, 2021; multiple study trials; Koriat, Sheffer, & Ma’ayan, 2002; Meeter & Nelson, 2003) rather than the direct effects of these judgments on memory.
+However, this comparison group is often absent, particularly in studies in which JOLs are made immediately following study as researchers have often been more interested in factors affecting the accuracy of JOLs (e.g., associative direction; Koriat & Bjork, 2005; Maxwell & Huff, 2021; multiple study trials; Koriat et al., 2002; Meeter & Nelson, 2003) rather than the direct effects of these judgments on memory.

-Although JOL studies have commonly omitted control group comparisons, interest in the potential effects of these judgments on memory is not new.
-Research suggests that JOLs made following a delay can produce a memory benefit (e.g., Akdoğan, Izaute, Danion, Vidailhet, & Bacon, 2016; Spellman & Bjork, 1992; see Rhodes & Tauber, 2011).
+Although JOL studies commonly omit no-JOL group comparisons, interest in the potential effects of these judgments on memory is not new.
+Research suggests that JOLs made following a delay can produce a memory benefit (e.g., Akdoğan et al., 2016; Spellman & Bjork, 1992; see Rhodes & Tauber, 2011).
 However, researchers have only recently begun to explore whether concurrent and immediate JOLs (i.e., those elicited at or immediately following encoding) are similarly reactive.
 This is surprising, given reactive effects of immediate JOLs were reported over 50 years ago by Arbuckle and Cuddy (1969).
-In their early work, Arbuckle and Cuddy compared recall between two groups of participants: Those who made JOLs at study while providing confidence judgments at test and those who silently read each item at study but still made confidence judgments at test.
+In their early work, Arbuckle and Cuddy compared recall between two groups of participants: Those who made JOLs at study and confidence judgments at test and those who silently read each item at study and confidence judgments at test.
 This design allowed for a comparison of recall rates between participants making JOLs at encoding to a group of participants who engaged in silent reading.
 Overall, JOLs produced positive reactivity; however, because all participants made confidence judgments at retrieval, it was unclear whether providing these judgments at test was also a requirement for reactivity to occur.